 Starting from the car park at Rackwick Bay, follow the marked path for the Old Man and head toward the sea.
 The path gets grassier, but keep following the signs and you’ll come upon the Cra’as Nest Museum (see above).
 Follow the path through the kissing gate and continue up the hill.

 It’s a well-worn path and easy to follow.
-You’ll see the Old Man of Hoy poking over the cliffs, but still have a little ways to get there.
-The path goes downhill to a viewpoint of the Old Man.
+You’ll see the Old Man of Hoy poking over the cliffs, but still have a little way to get there.
+The path goes downhill to the viewpoint of the Old Man.
 Be a little careful here, as it is a long drop from the top of the cliffs.